 In 2004, Clark Advanced Learning Center (Clark) was established as a charter high school in partnership with Martin County School District and Indian River State College to provide "middle majority" 11th and 12th grade students with enhanced education and career training opportunities through access to a rigorous technology-enriched curriculum in a "small school" environment.
 In 2007, the school began accepting 10th grade students.
+In 2024, Clark accepted its first class of ninth grade students.
 Employing proven "best practices" in education, Clark leads students to high school graduation and preparation for college and/or high-tech career opportunities.
 Technology-related "majors" combined with an interdisciplinary project-based curriculum, extensive exposure to career-based and contextual learning opportunities, job shadowing, internships, dual enrollment, and articulated credit engages students in academically challenging courses in preparation for lifelong learning and career success.